LorneWhiteway/lfi_project/README.md

 7. make install

-### Working with python on hypatia
-To set up a virtual Python environment in the subdirectory `env` of the project directory:
-- Go to the project directory
-- `module load python/3.6.4`
-- `python3 -m venv env`
-- `source env/bin/activate`
-- `cd env`
-- `pip install --upgrade pip`
-- `pip install healpy`
-- Then for nbodykit: (see https://nbodykit.readthedocs.io/en/latest/getting-started/install.html#installing-nbodykit-with-pip):
--    `pip install cython`
--    `pip install mpi4py`
--    `pip install nbodykit`
--    `pip install "dask[array]" --upgrade`

-It is convenient to have this environment as we can install our own software there.
-The environment is activated automatically by running `source ./set_environment_hypatia.sh` in the project directory.

 ## Information about working with the Wilkes cluster

 1. Two possible addresses: `login-icelake.hpc.cam.ac.uk` (but note that with this address you can't run the nbody code) or `login-gpu.hpc.cam.ac.uk` (but note that with this address you can't run slurm).